dpeachpeach/kalshi-rust/README.md

 ### Writing detailed docs:  🟡
 I'm writing detailed docs + a user manual  to support a user's implementation of a Kalshi bot.

-### Websocket wrapper: ❌
-As of now the kalshi_api doesn't host a lot of functionality through a websocket connection, in fact it doesn't even support submitting / altering orders through it.
-However a goal of mine for this project is to successfully write a websocket implementation for anyone using the API.